TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 2 - Hidden SearchBar -> A search bar that is hiddent behind a search button icon that appears dynamically when the search button is pressed

+3 - Blurry To Visible -> An image becomes visible from a blurry start while a loader goes from 0 to 100%